Arak, Iran

+In 2025, during the Iran-Israel war, Israel told residents of Arak to evacuate prior to an Israeli strike on the Arak heavy water reactor.

 Etymology

 Arâk

-The term Arâk remains from a name given to the region since the medieval period.
-It derives from Arabic al-ʿIrāq, meaning "root", itself derived possibly from Akkadian Uruk (אֶרֶךְ, Erech).
-But new research has shown that the word Arak has the same roots with the words Iran and Arran, and the name Iraq is an Arabicized Persian word.
+Arâk, as the city has been known since the Middle Ages, derives from Arabic al-ʿIrāq, meaning "root", itself derived possibly from Akkadian Uruk (אֶרֶךְ, Erech).
+According to Ali Nourai, Arak comes from the same root as pIran and Arran, and Iraq is an Arabicized Persian word.

 During the Seljuk era, a region comprising the whole territory of Media (northwestern Iran) and the lower part of Mesopotamia was referred to as Iraq; with the Median part called ʿErâq-e ʿAjam ("Iraq of the Ajam [non-Arabic speakers]"), and the Mesopotamian part called ʿErâq-e ʿArab ("Iraq of the Arab").

 Soltân Âbâd

 The term Soltân Âbâd is a Persian compound word.

 Soltân, deriving from Arabic sulṭān ("power", "authority"), is a Near Eastern noble title given to a powerful governor.
 Modern Persian âbâd, meaning "settlement" or "abode", derives from Middle Persian āpāt ("populous").
 However, according to linguist Sasha Lubotsky, the Persian term ābād might derive from Proto-Iranian *āpāta ("protected"), rooting from Proto-Indo-European *peh₂- ("to protect").